 Christian monasteries and churches

-Unusual rock cut structures were created by early and medieval Christians.
-This was in part the secretive character of faith in the times of persecution and in part continuation of more ancient tradition of stone cut temples as a "direct link to supermundane".
+Unusual rock-cut structures were created by early and medieval Christians.
+This was in part the secretive character of faith in the times of persecution and in part continuation of a more ancient tradition of stone cut temples as a "direct link to supermundane".
 These structures have helped to preserve the impressive Christian art.

 Great examples are the rock churches of Göreme (Turkey, the 9th – 11th century AD), Vardzia Monastery (1185 AD) and David Gareja monasteries (since the 6th century AD) (both in Georgia), Rock cut churches of Ivanovo (Bulgaria, since the 13th century) and the unique Lalibela churches (Ethiopia, from the 13th century).